deepstreamIO/deepstream.io-website/docs/10-docs/30-client-js/30-options.md

 The number of milliseconds from the moment `record.delete()` is called until an error is thrown since no delete ack message has been received.
 Please take into account that the deletion is only complete after the record has been deleted from both cache and storage.<br/>
 _Type_: Number<br/>
 _Default_: `3000`

+### recordDiscardTimeout
+The number of milliseconds from the moment `record.discard()` is called until the record is definitely discarded.
+Take into account that this interval might lead to some inconsistencies and race conditions if not handled properly.<br/>
+_Type_: Number<br/>
+_Default_: `5000`

 ### offlineEnabled
 Enable offline record support using indexdb to store data client side.